OPEN CALL OUT: ASSEMBLY ROXY: SEASON OF PROTEST

 Proposals will be reviewed based on the quality, and clarity, of each proposal, the track record of the personnel involved, the ambition of the work and the feasibility of executing the final project.

-Successful applicants will be notified by email by Monday 17 September.
+All applicants will be notified of the outcome of their application by email by Friday 12 July.